tinywrkb/org.freedesktop.Platform.VulkanLayer.GameScope/README.md

 The Freedesktop runtime defines an extension mount point that bind-mounts any extension with the `org.freedesktop.Platform.VulkanLayer` prefix onto a subdirectory of `/usr/lib/extensions/vulkan`.
-This GameScope extension takes advantage of the above, ands add GameScope and it supporting files to the runtime under `/usr/lib/extensions/vulkan/GameScope`.
+This GameScope extension takes advantage of the above, and adds GameScope and it supporting files to the runtime under `/usr/lib/extensions/vulkan/GameScope`.

 Yes, this is a hack, as this specific extension mount point was likely not intended to be used with this kind of tool,